aosabook/500lines/template-engine/chapter.md

 correctly, we need to know the names of all the variables we encountered, `self.all_vars`, and the names of all the variables defined by loops, `self.loop_vars`.

-We add one line to our function source, a for statement.
-All of our template variables are turned into Python variables by prepending `c_` to them so that we know they won't collide with other names we're using in our Python function.
+We add one line to our function source, a `for` statement.
+All of our template variables are turned into Python variables by prepending `c_` to them, so that we know they won't collide with other names we're using in our Python function.
 We use `_expr_code` to compile the iteration expression from the template into an iteration expression in Python.

-The last kind of tag we handle is and end tag, either `{% endif %}` or `{% endfor %}`.
-The effect on our compiled function source is the same: simply unindent to end the if statement or for statement that was started earlier:
+The last kind of tag we handle is an `end` tag; either `{% endif %}` or `{% endfor %}`.
+The effect on our compiled function source is the same: simply unindent to end the `if` or `for` statement that was started earlier:

 <!-- [[[cog include("templite.py", first="elif words[0].startswith('end')", numlines=11, dedent=False) ]]] -->
 ```